sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Looking about herself, it seems the timelines had realigned shortly after she'd finished filming with the directors.
 She'd expected time to have gone back to before she'd even landed on the planet in the first place, but, even if she knew how to work with Time Pieces, she couldn't always predict how far the Time inside them would rewind.

 First things first.
 She strode into the command deck, climbing the ladder to the Time Vault.
-The display beside it read that it was full - 40/40 Time Pieces.
+The display beside it read that it was full - 56 out of...
+40 Time Pieces?
+Was she reading that right?
 Loosening the vault door, she pulled it open to check for herself, and smiled.

 The Vault was full.
 Just to be sure, she counted each one, and let out a sigh of relief once she was finished.

-The Time Pieces were indeed all accounted for.
+The Time Pieces were indeed all accounted for, including the extras she had found on the cruise ship, and in the territory of the Nyakuza.
+Her superiors would be proud!

 She closed and tightened the vault door.
 She noted that she didn't feel comfortable just leaving it at that - perhaps she'd use her earnings from the film shoots to buy a good lock before she powered up the engines and *finally* resumed her journey back home.